 What is the process?

 If you work with CT Fertility and enter the SPAR program, a thorough evaluation of your HIV history, duration of disease, health status and other relevant factors will first be made.
-Then you will be asked to produce at least two semen samples which will be tested for HIV using PCR assay that detects both free virus particles in seminal plasma as well as cells that are actually infected with HIV.
-The sperm extracted from those semen samples that are deemed to be absent of virus will be washed, frozen and shipped to CT Fertility for later use using the standard IVF techniques we use to create embryos that will then be transferred into your surrogate.
+Then you will be asked to produce at least two semen samples, which will be tested for HIV using PCR assay that detects both free virus particles in seminal plasma as well as cells that are actually infected with HIV.
+The sperm extracted from those semen samples that are deemed to be absent of virus will be washed, frozen and shipped to the CT Fertility clinic for later use using the standard IVF techniques we use to create embryos that will then be transferred into your surrogate.

 What is the risk to the surrogate mother or the baby?